 - Find some convenient service projects

-More helpful information can be found at: www.stickyfaith.org (Although they are not part of our fellowship they have some very insightful research)
+More helpful information can be found at: www.stickyfaith.org (Although they are not part of our fellowship, they have some very insightful research)

 Reflections as a Youth & Family Minister

 Many of our churches have incredible Hope service projects and local opportunities.
 We can use these projects as a springboard for our kids to develop the heart of Christ.
-Talk with your kids before, during, and after the event and work together on some long term justice or shalom.
+Talk with your kids before, during, and after the event, and work together on some long-term justice or shalom.

-There are so many opportunities for us to be creative about the way we bring shalom to to our hurting communities and beyond.
+There are so many opportunities for us to be creative about the way we bring shalom to our hurting communities and beyond.

 A few examples: